Potential for civic participation in the Visegrad 4 countries, 2017 & 2018

 Today, we would like to survey evaluating the ways in which societies meet the challenges of our time.

-At this time, the importance of resilience has come to the forefront of political agenda.
-Resilient societies require empowered citizens.
+At this time, the importance of resistance of societies has come to the forefront of political agenda.
+Resistant and resilient societies require empowered citizens.
 In this context, how can residents act as citizens?
 What sort of landscape facilitates citizen empowerment?
 Is there a shared perception of public engagement on one hand, and a consumer based approach on the other and, if so, to what extent?
 And, provided they are willing to do so, are people more likely to participate at a local level or is it easier for them to commit themselves to a national or a global cause?
-And how resilient are they to propaganda, radicalisation and extremism?
+And how resistant are they to propaganda, radicalisation and extremism?

 Our survey is launched.
 We are proud to be supported by Visegrad fund and other donors.

 Co-operating institutions: Inštitút pre verejné otázky (IVO, Bratislava), Instytut spraw publicznych (ISP, Warsaw), Political Capital Institute (Budapest).

 The intention of an international team of experts from Slovakia, Hungary, Poland and the Czech Republic is to map the potential of active citizenship and to examine the motivation of individuals to participate in the democratic process.
 The concept is based on the assumption that active citizenship is closely related to shared values, social capital, or how people assess their position within a society in terms of their invidivual rights and needs, interacting with fellow citizens, the public sphere and its institutions, civic society, etc.